gvwilson/thirdbit/src/fiction/santas/index.md

 His father scowled,
 and for a moment Finner could see what Santa Greenwood was going to look like when he was older.
-"Nothin' shameful about haulin' cargo when there's danger about.
+"Nothin' shameful about haulin' cargo in times like these.
-Times like these,
+Why, it's practic'ly smugglin'!
+And anyway,
 I figure it's every true santa's duty to—"

 "Tell no tales!
 Tell no tales!"